DanielLarsenNZ/NumberService/README.md

 ## Phase 1

+Number generation requires a strong write.
+It is not possible to have a strong write and multiple write regions, even with a consensus algorithm (not even Cosmos DB offers strong multi-region writes).

+The Google **Chubby lock service** is actually a single write region service.
+It orchestrates a master<sup>1</sup>.
+The read replicas (which may be thousands of miles away) are mirrors and are eventually consistent.
+This is OK because chubby is essentially a consistent cache lock service.

+Phase 1 fulfils the sequential guarantee requirement with Azure Cosmos DB and Functions at a cost of ~NZ$75 per month for 28 numbers per second.

+### Analysis

 * 1 Cosmos DB Region.
 Zone Redundant.
 * 1 Azure Functions (consumption) region
 * 99.94% uptime.
 No region failover